Overview

 Pathway to Thriving

-“Accelerating Pathways to Thrive for Marin Women” is a year-long program designed to help women age 18+, who are homeless, to overcome barriers as they find their pathway to secure housing and employment.
+“Accelerating Pathways to Thrive” is a year-long program designed to help those 18+ to overcome barriers as they find their pathway to secure housing and employment.
 The program focuses on an individual’s strengths and supports them through employment, as well as financial and wellness coaching, and is funded by the California Workforce Development Board.

 Meet our Team!